FilipaGo/payup-app-prototype/README.md

 - Add a bank card.
 (Lilia)

 Using screen designs instead of abstract flowchart symbols kept us focused on the product, making it easier to design how the users interact with the app when performing common tasks.

+The wireflows enabled us to quickly test ideas without diving too much into the details.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/wireflows_sketch.jpg" alt="Sketch document detail showcasing a bit of Joana’s user flow." width="1000">Part of Joana’s user flow when logging in and accessing the actions’ menu to create a group to share expenses.